Comparing employment from the BLS household and payroll surveys

 Over-the-year employment changes should be evaluated closely, too, as they are sensitive to the data endpoints used.

-If the time period includes a data outlier affected by sampling error, the measured change in employment for that period will be affected as well.
+If the time period includes a data outlier, the measured change in employment for that period will be affected as well.

 When comparing the two employment series over extended periods of time, however, other factors also need to be